jialin-zhou/LEAD/readme.md

-# LEAD: Learning Label-spEcific feAtures for multi-Dimensional classification
+# Learning Label-Specific Features for Multi-Dimensional Classification

 This repository contains the implementation of the LEAD algorithm for multi-dimensional classification.